 Break up with codependency

 Now, this is much easier said than done.
-As a guide to a healthier you, here are some practical tips to start your journey:
+As a guide to a healthier you, here are some practical tips on how to stop being codependent:

 The first and most crucial step is to recognize and acknowledge there is a problem.
 Codependency will not go away on its own.
 It is a behavior pattern that will repeat itself in different relationships until you address the root causes of the behavior.
 This will continue until the giver starts to set healthier boundaries.